alvinCh1988/Java-Training/Day4/README.md

 open cmd and cd to the current project directory And enter the following instructions in order to build Maven Project

   mvn package
+  --

 cd target  And type

-  java -cp Day4-1.0-SNAPSHOT.jar idv.Day4.SortFactoryDemo
+  java -cp Day4-1.0-SNAPSHOT.jar idv.Day4.SortFactoryDemo C:\source-file.txt

-Make sure the 'source-file.txt' file is in the Day4 folder before entering it.
   --

 It will read the data in 'source-file.txt' to calculate the result.

 You can change the "method" status in source-file.txt --